 - Mathematics Applications and Mathematics Specialist

 General Pathway Courses

-These courses are assessed at the College level, with one task set externally by SCSA in Year 12 for moderation purposes.
-These courses do not contribute to direct university entrance eligibility but will contribute to alternate entry to universit.
-Although some courses stand-alone each year, it is recommended that students select a course to study over the two years, as it can be very difficult to pick up a new course in Year 12 if the background has not been developed in Year 11.
+These courses are assessed at the College level.
+General students sit one Externally Set Task, per subject The School Curriculum and Standards Authority in Year 12 for moderation purposes.
+These courses do not contribute to direct university entrance eligibility but can contribute to alternate entry to university.
+Although some courses stand-alone each year, it is recommended that students select a course to study over the two years; it can be difficult to pick up a new course in Year 12 if the foundation knowledge has not been developed in Year 11.

 Unacceptable Course Combinations - General Courses

 You cannot use the following course combinations towards WACE (only one will count towards the achievement of WACE: